TAMU-GradeDistribution/TAMU-GradeDistribution-Parser/README.md

 # TAMU-GradeDistribution-Parser

-This project is dedicated to helping analyze the massive amounts of data released yearly by the TAMU registrar's office regarding the courses they offer.
+This project is dedicated to helping analyze the massive amounts of data released every semester by Texas A&M University's Registrar's office.

+Use [TAMU-GradeDistribution-ParserV2](https://github.com/TAMU-GradeDistribution/TAMU-GradeDistribution-ParserV2) instead, this version is deprecated.

 ---